Code-Xavier/mariacatalina.com/data/blog/sotc/chapters/9sotc.md

 date: '09-01-2022'
 tags: ['shadows of the celetstials', 'books']
 draft: true
-summary: In Chapter _ of the Shadows of the Celetstials Series,
+summary: The Shadows of the Celetstials Series Continues...
 ---